rpalovics/Alpenglow/docs/source/general/implement_python_model.rst

     averages = rankings['dcg'].groupby((rankings['time']-rankings['time'].min())//86400).mean()
     print(averages)

 We import the neccessary packages, load the data, define the model and define the experiment.
 The model definition is done by subclassing :py:class:`alpenglow.SelfUpdatingModel`.
 Note, that this itself is not a C++ class, but a Python class that handles a few neccessary steps for us.
-It is possible to go deeper tough and implement the model and its updater separately for example.
+It is possible to go deeper and implement the model and its updater separately for example.
 For this and other, more fine-grained possibilities, please refer to the source of :py:class:`alpenglow.SelfUpdatingModel` and the page :ref:`cpp_api`.

 We define three functions for the model: initialization, update and prediction.
 Initialization is self-explanatory.
 Update is called after each evaluation step, and receives the training sample as parameter.
 For the definition of the type of rec_dat, please refer to :py:class:`alpenglow.cpp.RecDat`.
 Prediction is called for scoring positive samples, as well as to determine the ranking of items during evaluation.

-The implemented logic is quite simple: we store two dictionaries, one contains the last visited items of each user, the other counts the number of occurrences of items after each other.
+The implemented logic in the above example is quite simple: we store two dictionaries - one contains the last visited items of each user, the other counts the number of occurrences of items after each other.
 The prediction is simply the latter number.

 Let's run the experiment: